plut/InfinityEngine.jl/README.md

    `CHAIN`).
- - prevent namespace conflicts without requiring the use of prefixes, by solving all the `resref` machinery without user intervention (a bit like what WeiDU does with `srref`, but in a more user-friendly way).
+ - prevent namespace conflicts without requiring the use of prefixes, by solving all the `resref` machinery without user intervention (a bit like what WeiDU does with `strref`, but in a more user-friendly way).

 Here is a short example of this syntax, namely Imoen's dialog from BG1